Rand-ludtke/rand-dnd/content/BloodBound Sorcery.md

 ### **Level 10: Mutative Arcana**

 You embrace the transformative power of magic.
 Each Rank 4 or 5 infusion grants a roll on the **Good Magical Mutation Table**.
 You can reroll a mutation once per long rest.
+You can infuse Rank 1, 2, and 3 essences without making Constitution saving throws

 ### **Level 14: Creature’s Essence**